 Here you will find answers to some of the commonly asked questions regarding window tinting in Arizona, including important information on the Arizona Window Tinting Law restrictions.

-Factory privacy glass is not window tint and is just darkened privacy glass that comes stock on a variety of Trucks and SUvs.
+Factory privacy glass is not window tint, and is just darkened privacy glass that comes stock on a variety of trucks and SUVs.
 Since the coloring is inside the glass itself, it can only be darkened by applying a tint right over it.
 Most factory tint (privacy glass) ranges between 15%-25%.

 Most two and four door vehicles take about 2-3 hours to complete and SUV's take 3 hours or more.
 We take all the necessary precautions to obtain a clean installation.
 During the process some windows may not meet our standards and are redone adding extra time to the install process.